 Gone are the days when coupon cutting was considered cheap.
 So cut coupons from newspapers and hunt for them online too.
-The rise of major coupon selling websites such as GroupOn, Living Social and Retail Me Not have made people even more aware of the phenomenon and given them easy access to lower priced options.
-The trick to use coupons in a beneficial way is to plan ahead.
+The rise of major coupon-selling websites such as Groupon, Living Social, and Retail Me Not have made people even more aware of the phenomenon and given them easy access to lower-priced options.
+The trick to beneficially using coupons is to plan.
 Yes, today coupons are available for almost every product and service category so note down your needs in advance and search for coupons.
 Use them when required and you’ll end up saving up to 90%!

-When eating out, what is that you restaurants, cafes and other eateries for?
+When eating out, what is that your restaurants, cafes, and other eateries for?
 Food and?
-Ambiance is the answer.
+The ambiance is the answer.
 Yes, it is that need for a change in your daily mundane lifestyle that drives you to go to restaurants.
 Save money by preparing something different to eat and go out for a picnic with family or friends to a location such as a park.
 If there is a convenient location near your office, go there twice or thrice a week with your lunch pack and feel the difference.

 Carry Less Cash and no Plastic Money at all

 Some people have a very freehand.
 The more cash they have in their wallets, the more they end up spending on a trip.
 If you are one of them, admit it and stop carrying cash around that you think will get spent up unnecessarily.
 And don’t forget to forget your plastic money at home!